 6.5.
 Resource Plan Submission Timetable and Process

 6.5.1.
-Market Participants with Scheduled Generators, including other than the Electricity Generation Corporation but only in respect of its Stand Alone Facilities which are Scheduled Generators, may submit Resource Plan Submission data for a Trading Day to the IMO between:
+Market Participants with Scheduled Generators, including other thanVerve Energy but only in respect of its Stand Alone Facilities which are Scheduled Generators, may submit Resource Plan Submission data for a Trading Day to the IMO between:

 (a) 11:00 AM on the Scheduling Day, with the exception that if the IMO has delayed any timelines in accordance with clause 6.4.6, the IMO may at its discretion extend this time up to 1:00 PM on the Scheduling Day; and